ButterscotchV/butterscotchv.github.io/src/vr/slimevr-manual-driver-check.md

   order: 3

 image: /img/avatar.png
-description: "A short guide to validating your SteamVR driver installation for SlimeVR"
+description: "A short guide to validating your SteamVR driver installation for SlimeVR."
 ---

 # {{ title }}